-Champion Other Projects - \$10.00 award - Joe & Penny Smith Family
+Champion Leadership Poster - \$15.00 award - Kristen OzierChampion Other Projects - \$10.00 award - Joe & Penny Smith Family

-Dept. P- Photography Superintendent: Kent and Jenny Grieder Judging: Saturday, July 29 - 1:30 p.m.
+Dept. P- Photography

+Superintendent: Kent and Jenny Grieder Judging: Tuesday, August 6 - 8:30 a.m.

-- Each 4-Her is limited to three entries.
-Each 4-Her pre-entered in Photography project will participate in conference judging and must represent his or her project(s) in person. - Exhibits for Display: All Photography projects must be displayed. - 3.
-The exhibitor's name, address and county should be written on the lower left-hand side on the back of the mount.
-DO NOT ATTACH ANYTHING TO THE FRONT OF THE MOUNT. - 4.
-No lettering is permitted on the front of the mount or on the photograph.
+- 1. Each 4-Her is limited to three entries.
+Each 4-Her pre-entered in Photography project will participate in conference judging and must represent his or her project(s) in person. - 2 Exhibits for Display: All Photography projects must be displayed. - The exhibitor's name, address and county should be written on the lower left-hand side on the back of the mount.
+DO NOT ATTACH ANYTHING TO THE FRONT OF THE MOUNT. - No lettering is permitted on the front of the mount or on the photograph.
 No underlays or borders are to be used.
 No contact prints on front of mount. - 5.
 Remove white border from the enlargement before mounting.
 All photographs must be no larger than 8" x 10" and no smaller than 7" x 9" after trimming. - 6.
-Photographs are to be mounted across the narrow (11") dimension of an 11" x 12 1/2" sheet of white studio mount.
+Photographs are to be mounted across the narrow (11") dimension of an 11" x 12 $\frac{1}{2}$ " sheet of white studio mount.
 A permanent mount must be made using photographic adhesive. - 7.
 Photographs must be mounted with the top edge of the print 1" below the top of the mount.
 The sides of the print must be equal distance from the two sides of the mount. - 8.
-Improperly mounted photographs will be awarded a ribbon one placing lower than the placing determined by the official judge. - 9.
-Do not attach the entry card to the photo.
+Improperly mounted photographs will be awarded a ribbon one placing lower than the placing determined by the official judge. - Do not attach the entry card to the photo.
 Photo display bags will be provided at judging. - 10.
 Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, one click filter effects, red eye removal, cropping, dodging and burning should be entered in the standard color or black and white classes. - 11.
 All photographs awarded a purple ribbon are eligible to be entered in the State Fair.
 Only one photograph per participant may be entered. - 12.
-Photos with live subject(s) on railroad right away or taken from railroad right of way property will not be displayed in Kansas 4-H Photography and will be disqualified and not judged. - CLASS A - Color photos taken by 4-Her with 3 years or less in the project.
-1 - 2 Color photos taken by 4-Her with 4 -7 years in the project. - Color photos taken by 4-Her with 8 or more years in the project.
-3 - 4 Black and white photos - all levels of experience.
+Photos with live subject(s) on railroad right away or taken from railroad right of way property will not be displayed in Kansas 4-H Photography and will be disqualified and not judged.

+- 01 Color photos taken by 4-Her with 3 years or less in the project. - O2 Color photos taken by 4-Her with 4 -7 years in the project. - 03 Color photos taken by 4-Her with 8 or more years in the project. - 04 Black and white photos all levels of experience.